What is Nasopharyngeal Cancer?

 - Diets with very high salt content such as cured fish and meat

 These and other symptoms may be caused by nasopharyngeal cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Consult a doctor if you have any of these problems:

 - A lump in the nose or neck